RayBB/awesome-social-enterprise/README.md

 https://socialent.org/documents/EVOLUTIONOFTHESOCIALENTERPRISEINDUSTRY--ACHRONOLOGYOFKEYEVENTS.pdf) by the Institute for Social Entrepreneurs
     - Less academic but a detailed history of events related to social enterprises
 * (2010) _Conceptions of Social Enterprise and Social Entrepreneurship_ by Jacques Defourny
-    - Parallels between US and Europe Social Enterprise
+    - Parallels between US and European Social Enterprises
 * (2014) _Social Enterprise – A New Phenomenon in the Field of Economic and Social Welfare?_ by Leandro Sepulveda
-    - A history of social enterprises from from UK perspective
+    - A history of social enterprises from a UK perspective

 ## Books 📚
 | Title | Author | Year | Notes |